Bronchiolitis and Lower Respiratory Infections in Children

 - Frequent suctioning (with a bulb syringe) of your child's nose and mouth (to help get rid of thick secretions)

 - Giving acetaminophen (Children's or Infants' Tylenol) for fever if your child is uncomfortable.
-Do not give a child aspirin, because this medication has been linked to Reye syndrome, a disease of the brain and liver.
+Do not give a child aspirin.
+There is a link between aspirin and Reye syndrome, a disease of the brain and liver.

-Always consult your child's doctor for advice before giving any over-the-counter (OTC) cold and cough medicines to children younger than 6 years of age.
+Always consult your doctor for advice before giving a child younger than 6 years of age an over-the-counter (OTC) cold and cough medicine.

-Some infants, if they are having severe breathing problems, may be treated in the hospital.
-While in the hospital, treatment may include:
+Some infants having severe breathing problems may need treatment in the hospital.
+While in the hospital, treatments your child may include:

 - Intravenous (IV) fluids if your child is unable to drink well